TU-Dortmund-CS-LS12-DAES-teaching/llvmta/README.md

 ./runTestcase loopexamples/nested
 ```
 All test cases are in the Benchmarks folder and only their relative path has to be handed.
 The full path for the command above ist "testcases/Benchmarks/loopexamples/nested", keep this in mind while using the script.

+## Using Gurobi

+To use Gurobi, simply place your gurobi.lic file in the dependencies folder.
+The license will not be found, if its not named gurobi.lic!
+Otherwise LLVMTA will fallback to using LPsolve.